Did King Solomon die in a state of broken fellowship with God or did he have union with God through faith?

 Now King Solomon loved many foreign women along with the daughter of Pharaoh: Moabite, Ammonite, Edomite, Sidonian, and Hittite women, from the nations concerning which the LORD had said to the sons of Israel, “You shall not associate with them, neither shall they associate with you, for they will surely turn your heart away after their gods.”
 Solomon held fast to these in love.
 And he had seven hundred wives, princesses, and three hundred concubines, and his wives turned his heart away.
 For it came about when Solomon was old, his wives turned his heart away after other gods; and his heart was not wholly devoted to the LORD his God, as the heart of David his father had been.
 (NASB) 1 Kings 11:1-4

 Today many Christians would admire this man and probably place him in church leadership.
 They would point out that he built the temple for God.
 Many would say he was a man of God.
 All that one needed was to look at how God had blessed him with wealth and fame.
 Now that was the blessing of God on his life, but it does not prove a man’s heart is right before God.
-Many would say to just forgive him for his “womanizing” and false doctrine and let him continue to minister.
+Many would say just forgive him for his “womanizing,” false doctrine and let him continue to minister.
 But God was not pleased with him and planned to end his ministry!
 God sets a high standard for leaders.
-God did the same thing to Moses after Moses disobeyed by striking the rock twice (Numbers 20).
+God did the same thing to Moses after Moses disobeyed by striking the rock three times again when he should have spoken to the rock (Numbers 20).
 God ended his ministry and did not let him enter the Promised Land.
 We must be careful and avoid a wrong concept of “Christ’s love.”